Krill oil vs omega-3 fish oil vs cod liver oil vs algae oil

 Cod liver oil vs omega-3 fish oil, the main differences

-Along with providing omega-3, (although at lower levels when compared to a high strength fish oil like Bare Biology’s Life & Soul liquid)cod liver oil also contains vitamins D and A. While vitamin A is a powerful antioxidant, take too much of it and you’re at risk of vitamin A toxicity.
+Along with providing omega-3, (although at lower levels when compared to a high strength fish oil like Bare Biology’s Life & Soul Omega 3 fish oil) cod liver oil also contains vitamins D and A. While vitamin A is a powerful antioxidant, take too much of it and you’re at risk of vitamin A toxicity.
 This is when very large amounts build up in your body over time, which may lead to liver damage and could even harm your vision.

 It’s harmful to take vitamin A when you're pregnant as large amounts of retinol may cause serious birth defects.
 Omega-3 fish oil contains no vitamin A and is safe to take in pregnancy.